 - Try to cut back on what you actually shoot.
 Practice a scene first.
 Go over the dialog and blocking.
 Keep that recorded footage to a minimum.

 - Don't send the outtakes.
 Keep these for yourself and when everything is said and done, create your own blooper reel.

-- Speaking of footage, for the sake of all that is good - sort it before you send it!
+- Speaking of footage - for the sake of all that is good - sort it before you send it!
 Don't just cram all the footage onto a drive and send it off to the editor.
 Go through, scene by scene, and put everything in the appropriate folders.
-Pick you favorite 2 or 3 takes and send them.
+Pick your favorite 2 or 3 takes and send them.
 Don't include all 50 clips of the same shot - do some of the work yourself.
 Label the folders.
-Scene 3 folder and within that folder, have groupings of sub folders with your favorite few takes.
+Scene 3 folder and within that folder, have groupings of subfolders with your favorite few takes.
 This may be a little more work for you, but the amount of time it saves an editor is astounding.
 If the editor can shave off his workload, that translates to massive dollar savings for yourself.

 More often than not, hiring an external editor saves loads of time - and yields a far better project.
-There are always exceptions.
-Gifted people who can act, direct and edit their own projects in a fantastic way.
+There are always exceptions, those gifted people who can act, direct, and edit their own projects in a fantastic way.
 For the most part however, this isn't the case.
-A hired, unbiased editor can see things in a way you never dreamed.
-They are editing as if they were a viewer, and will do their best to make the pacing of a project perfect.
-I can't count the amount of movies I've watched that would have been amazing... with a slightly different edit.
+A hired, unbiased editor, can see things in a way you never dreamed.
+They are editing as if they were a viewer and will do their best to make the pacing of a project perfect.
+I can't count the number of movies I've watched that would have been amazing... with a slightly different edit.
 That shot you love?
 The one where the actor delivered perfectly... on every level?
 That shot may not even be needed to progress the story.
-You'll never see it that way though, because you love the shot so much!
+You'll never see it that way though because you love the shot so much!
 Nine times out of ten an unbiased, good editor will produce a film that flows nicely and isn't overly lengthy.
-A win win.
+A win-win.